GSA-TTS/identity-handbook/_articles/gpo-designated-receiver.md

 ### 1. Get the new designated receiver's address

 Remember: **names and addresses are PII**.
-When reaching out to the new receiver, please request that they supply the information to you via an ephemeral channel (typically Google Chat or over a video call).
+When reaching out to the new receiver, please request that they supply the information to you via an ephemeral channel such as:

+* Google Chat
+* Private Google doc
+* Video chat

 ### 2. Update the production application.yml file